-- East Midlands Airport

-- Birmingham Airport

-- Luton Airport

-- Stansted Airport

-- Swanwick Centre
+In order to provide full transparency, NATS has engaged with the London Area Control Centre, Gatwick Airport, Heathrow Airport, Luton Airport and Stansted Airport throughout the project ^(Ref 8).
 The airports have been fully briefed on the proposed changes and the justification behind why the en-route DVOR dependencies are being removed.
-The proposed changes have all been designed to be invisible from an airport's perspective, asides from the AIP changes described below.
+The airports have all confirmed support for the proposed changes.
+The changes have all been designed to be invisible from an airport's perspective, asides from the required updates to the AIP.